🏃♂️ Event Overview

 🚫 Cancellation Policies

 This event is committed to complying with governmental guidelines.
-For instance, we may impose strict rules of participation or cancel the event altogether due to a forest fire or due to CDC guidelines.
+For instance, we may impose strict rules of participation, or cancel the event altogether, due to a forest fire or due to CDC guidelines.
 If, for some reason, we cancel the race, registered participants will have these options:

 - “Roll-over” their registration to the following year.